 The Better Way: Shared IT and Business Ownership for RPA Governance

 There really aren’t any disadvantages to this model—only benefits.
 And this isn’t news to us.
 We’ve written about how RPA fosters better IT and business alignment before.
 What you get when you embrace shared IT and Business ownership for RPA governance is the combined expertise from two critical parts of the organization: the business brings their process knowledge and higher-level enterprise needs and objectives to the table, while IT offers their technical insight to control what’s possible, what’s not, and how processes need to be optimized for automation to work and not be maintenance burdens.

 Bottlenecks and delays from siloed ownership are also removed.
 The business has the autonomy to identify RPA opportunities, capturing the process, and optimizing it which is a critical step for any automation candidate, and IT can manage risk with their technical lens, ensuring that automation is a viable solution.
 This creates a synergy of expertise that streamlines automation from discovery to development for RPA at scale that will yield the ROI that was expected.

-Blueprint’s Enterprise Automation Suite is the ideal solution to bring the business and IT into one collaborative platform that fosters alignment, and to give your organization a governance model for RPA that works.
+Blueprint’s Business Transformation Platform is the ideal solution to bring the business and IT into one collaborative platform that fosters alignment, and to give your organization a governance model for RPA that works.
 Blueprint’s Collaboration Hub is what allows business and IT stakeholders to collaborate on RPA opportunities, optimize them, and deliver them to development teams along with all key enterprise context like regulatory requirements and business rules right in the RPA tool you use for development and orchestration.
 It’s how some of our customers have been able to reduce rework and bot outages by 3x, develop bots 25% faster, and enjoy 5x the ROI in less than 6 months.